Introduction

 Mesopotamia

 In this section, you will analyze how each of the three factors influenced life in the early civilization known as Mesopotamia.
-You will see exactly how and why Mesopotamian civilization developed the way it did.
+You will learn exactly how and why Mesopotamian civilization developed the way it did.

 Geography

-Take a look at this map.
+Explore this map.
 It highlights an area of land called the Fertile Crescent.

 The Fertile Crescent is an area of land located in parts of modern-day Iraq, Syria, and Turkey.
 It is a strip of land that lies between two rivers: the Tigris and the Euphrates.
 North of this land are mountains and south of this land is a plateau.